About the Programs

 Program Development & Application Assistance

-- Program Development - Applicants who are assessed to require more than one year to be ready for designation will be assigned to Program Development.
+Program Development - Applicants who are assessed to require more than one year to be ready for designation will be assigned to Program Development.
 In this phase, the applicant will have access to workshops, seminars and an advisor to help in their preparation for designation.
-Schools in this phase will also be invited to programs and events hosted by the CAE Community (caecommunity.org) and have access to other resources offered by the Program Office only for the CAE audience.
+Schools in this phase will also be invited to programs and events hosted by the CAE in Cybersecurity Community and have access to other resources offered by the NCAE-C Program Management Office only for the CAE-C audience.

 Webform Applications cannot be saved or stored if incomplete.
 Should you navigate away from the Webform Application, all progress will be lost.
 A downloadable PDF application checklist is also available below, this will allow you to collect all needed information for the Webform Application before you start.